iAvoe/Object-Oriented-Analysis-Design-Review/README.md

 - In contrast, Agile is a customer-focused approach that emphasizes flexibility and collaboration

 #### 5 core processes in every iteration:
-- **Step 1 - Planning & Requirements:** In this stage, map out the initial requirements, gather the related documents, and create a plan and timeline for the first iterative cycle.
+- **Step 1 - Planning & Requirements:** In this stage, map out the initial requirements, gather the related documents, and create a plan and timeline for the first iterative cycle
 - **Step 2 - Analysis & Design:** Finalize the business needs, database models, and technical requirements based on the plan.
-Create a working architecture, schematic, or algorithm that satisfies your requirements.
+Create a working architecture, schematic, or algorithm that satisfies your requirements
-- **Step 3 - Implementation:** Develop the functionality and design required to meet the specifications.
+- **Step 3 - Implementation:** Develop the functionality and design required to meet the specifications
-- **Step 4 - Testing:** Identify and locate what’s not working or performing to expectations.
-Stakeholders, users, and product testers weigh in with their experience.
+- **Step 4 - Testing:** Identify and locate what’s not working or performing to expectations
-- **Step 5 - Evaluation & Review:** Compare this iteration with the requirements and expectations.
+- **Step 5 - Evaluation & Review:** Compare this iteration with the requirements and expectations

 ### Waterfall / V-Model